LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 - **Resource**: the representation of a type of state (as an entity or collection) that the API exposes to its client for interaction

-- **Entity**: a single resource that is uniquely identifiable in a collection

-- **Collection**: entities of the same resource type treated as a whole
+Now that you have an understanding of these concepts, let's turn our attention to the practical details of working with REST APIs.
+The following sections reference the CodingEvents MVC project we've been creating over the last several lessons to illustrate the capabilities of an alternative CodingEvents API project.

+.. index:: ! shape,

 Shapes
 ------

-Shape describes the input or output of an API in terms of its fields and data types.
+**Shape** describes the input or output of an API in terms of its fields and data types.
 There are no rules for how shapes should be defined.
 However, the goal should be to describe shapes in a way that is easy to understand.
 For this reason, shapes are typically shown in a way that is similar to the representation format.
 Because we use JSON as the representation format, the `JSON data types <https://json-schema.org/understanding-json-schema/reference/type.html>`_ are used.